cristian-arc98/cristian-arc98/README.md

 - Hello, I’m Cristian Arcedo
    + Github: @cristian-arc98

-- I’m interested in New technologies, imagine, design and create, i'm 3D Generalist && Web dev (front end at the moment)
+- I’m interested in New technologies, imagine, design and create, i'm 3D Generalist/environment && Web dev (front end at the moment)

 - Usually i'm intersting to collaborate in projects like:
    + Game development.
    + Humanitary & or solidary projects
    + Web development.

 - Contact me: